 What Are the Types of Employment Statuses?

 Employment status determines the rights guaranteed to an individual.
-It can differ depending on the country's regulations.
+It can differ depending on the regulations of the country.
 Three types of employment status are typically recognized: worker, employee, and self-employed.

 Workers such as agency workers, seasonal workers, or casual workers have a basic status with fewer rights guaranteed by the law.
 For example, their work hours can fluctuate throughout the year.